TobikoData/sqlmesh/docs/api/cli.md

   Renders a model's query, optionally expanding referenced models.

 Options:
-  -s, --start TEXT   The start datetime of the interval this command will be
+  -s, --start TEXT   The start datetime of the interval for which this
-                     applied for.
+                     command will be applied.
-  -e, --end TEXT     The end datetime of the interval this command will be
+  -e, --end TEXT     The end datetime of the interval for which this
-                     applied for.
+                     command will be applied.
-  -l, --latest TEXT  The latest time used for non incremental datasets
+  -l, --latest TEXT  The latest time used for non-incremental datasets
                      (defaults to now).
   --expand TEXT      Whether or not to expand materialized models (defaults to
                      False).
 If True, all referenced models are expanded as